FAQ

 Archiving/Samples

-Cascade Record Pressing reserves the right to retain copies of vinyl records, print product, or other customer order materials at no cost to the customer for the purpose of providing samples and archiving.
+Cascade Record Pressing reserves the right to retain copies of vinyl records, print products, or other customer order materials at no cost to the customer for the purpose of providing samples and archiving.

 These terms & conditions shall be governed by the State of Oregon.
 Customer agrees to the jurisdiction of the State of Oregon for any action and resolution of any disputes.